 Healthy waterways are important to dairy farmers.
 We share the same aspirations to protect our streams, rivers, lakes and wetlands.
 Throughout the policy development process, DairyNZ has continued to highlight to the Government the good work farmers are already doing and the progress already made.

-As well as providing you clarity on new rules, and having your back in policy development, DairyNZ will continue to share your good stories including through the Vision is Clear campaign.
+As well as providing clarity on new rules, and having your back in policy development, DairyNZ will continue to share your good stories including through the Vision is Clear campaign.